 This was all happening inland from the sea.
 Ships came and went from the protected bays of the coast, but no permanent settlements emerged.

-In 1884, Germans seized Angra Pequena, one of the first incidents in the European “Scramble for Africa,” eventually resulting in the colony known as South West Africa.
-Under German rule, unspeakable atrocities occurred, including the banishment of some 8000 Herero tribesmen and their families to perish in the Kalahari Desert.
+In 1884, Germans seized Angra Pequeña, one of the first incidents in the European “Scramble for Africa,” eventually resulting in the colony known as South West Africa and later, Namibia.
+The Germans committed unspeakable atrocities on the indigenous peoples, including the banishment of some 8000 Herero tribesmen and their families to perish in the Kalahari Desert.

 Another Path to Independence (Botswana)